trujunzhang/App-1.4.26-2-fixed/contributingGuides/FORMS.md

 ### Focus and Tab Behavior

 All forms should define an order in which the inputs should be filled out, and using tab / shift + tab to navigate through the form should traverse the inputs in that order/reversed order, respectively.
-In most cases this can be achieved by composition, i.e. rendering the components in the correct order.
+In most cases, this can be achieved by composition, i.e. rendering the components in the correct order.
 If we come across a situation where composition is not enough, we can:

 1. Create a local tab index state
 2. Assign a tab index to each form input